amitguptagwl/Java-Rule-Book/Question_52-76.md

 <br />And.
 As per Enum rule and inheritance, it already extends Enum<T>.
 That class provides all the enum functionality.

 **Q66.
 Whether an enum can have abstract methods?**
-<br />Ans.
+**Ans**.
 Yes.
 Since all the instances declared inside the enum can have body of anonymous class.
 So they have to override abstract.
 Check [this](http://stackoverflow.com/q/14850842/453767).

 **Q .
-Should I use class or Enum for Directions**
+Should I use class or Enum for Directions** **Ans**.
-<br />Ans.
 Considering, directions has fixed 4 types: North, East, West, South.
 There is no point to create multiple instances of any of directions.
 So all the Directions types are singleton.
 Hence, Using enum would be right choice.

 ### Generics